KerBell/SESI/SESI/README.txt

 == Licensing ==

 Some plugins have a license in the GameData directory.
 For those that are not obvious from there:
+- AJE states on the forum post it is public domain
 - Custom Biomes states on the forum post it's under CC BY-NC-SA: http://creativecommons.org/licenses/by-nc-sa/3.0/
 - Deadly Reentry, Real Fuels, Realism Overhaul are under CC BY-SA + ialdabaoth's restrictions: http://forum.kerbalspaceprogram.com/threads/31342-0-20-ModuleManager-1-3-for-all-your-stock-modding-needs?p=528607&viewfull=1#post528607
 - FAR and Kerbal Joint Reinforcement are under GPL v3 (included in this directory as GPLv3-LICENSE.txt)
 - Procedural Fairings is under CC BY: http://creativecommons.org/licenses/by/3.0/
 - Real Chute is under CC BY-NC-SA: http://creativecommons.org/licenses/by-nc-sa/3.0/
 - Realism Overhaul is under CC BY-SA: http://creativecommons.org/licenses/by-sa/3.0/

+To check:
+- Subcidal's biome
+- Exsurgent engineering
+- ModuleRCSFX

 You may do with this collection whatever you wish as long as you respect the original licenses.
 All changes made as part of this package are licensed under your choice of the license covering the altered mod, if relevant, or the MIT license: http://opensource.org/licenses/MIT